+In the early hours of 14th June 2017 I received a text message from my daughter in Leeds.
 She wanted to know if I was OK because there were reports of a fire near me.
 I scrambled out of bed and made my way to the balcony outside, onto my bathroom patio.
 I could not see the tower – just a thick column of foul billowing smoke, shifting slowly side to side.
 I went instead to the front room and opened the window.
 What I saw will stay with me forever.
 The tower – two blocks down from where I am situated on Lancaster Road – seemed to have leapt forwards: alive, burning and pungent – I felt like I could reach out my hand and touch it.
 The air was full of distant sirens and the chugging of helicopters.
-Everything had changed.
+Everything had changed in a moment.